open-telemetry/opentelemetry-js-contrib/CONTRIBUTING.md

 This repo is generally meant for hosting components that work with popular open-source frameworks and tools.
 However, it is also possible to contribute components specific to a 3rd party vendor in this repo.

 ### Adding a New Vendor Component
-Vendor components that are hosted in this repo will be versioned the same as all other components, and released in lockstep with them under the `@opentelemetry` org in NPM.
+Vendor components that are hosted in this repo will be versioned the same as all other contrib components, and released in lockstep with them under the `@opentelemetry` org in NPM.

 In exchange, vendor component contributors are expected to: